ceilfors/notes/notes/Measuring_error_rates_may_reduce_performance.md

 # Measuring error rates may reduce performance
 [[To maximise practice time is to maximise error rates]].
-But, unfortunately, carrying this habit from practice into perform ([[Practice\/Perform duality]]) might be detrimental, given that it may induce frustration in a high-stake environment, forming a vicious cycle:
+But, unfortunately, carrying this habit from practice into perform ([[Practice-Perform duality]]) might be detrimental, given that it may induce frustration in a high-stake environment, forming a vicious cycle:

 1. Expected to execute a high performance
 2. Seeing errors, frustration